-Trigger Warning: This novel and review discuss the following: mental illness, suicide.
+Trigger Warning: This novel and review discuss the following: depression, mental illness, suicide.

 Goodreads Rating: 4 Stars

 My book club buddy Jenna of Jenna Stop Reading has repeatedly said It’s Kind of a Funny Story by Ned Vizzini was one of her favorite books of all time, and we share similar tastes in Young Adult novels.
 While I was at a library book sale, I found a copy and decided to pick it up, figuring that I would take her word for it and give it a read- besides, for a dollar, I knew it wouldn’t break the bank.
 To me, YA novels are a perfect change of pace after reading some heavier novels- and although the past couple of reads haven’t been too heavy, I’ve been feeling a little burned out and in need of something different.
 Knowing what I do now after reading this book, maybe this wasn’t the best “light read” decision, but the humor and happy ending definitely made up for the heavier parts of the book.

 In the beginning of novel, fifteen year old Craig has decided to kill himself.
 He’s depressed, overwhelmed, and doesn’t feel like anyone can help or understand him.
 But as he’s about to end his life, he decides to call the suicide hotline, and then ends up checking himself into a hospital.
 From here he reflects upon the things that have affected his depression and caused his suicidal thoughts, such as his friendships, school, girls, and his future.
 He dubs these things “tentacles”, or a continuum of things that are out of his control.
 He also decides to identify “anchors”, or activities that make him feel in control.
 Most often, the reader is experiencing Craig’s teenage observations about how he feels, what he thinks about the people around him, and his emotions towards two very different girls in his life.